 No to NATO

 NATO was founded in 1949, in the early years of the Cold War, by Belgium, Canada, Denmark, France, Iceland, Italy, Luxembourg, the Netherlands, Norway, Portugal, the UK and the USA.
-The Warsaw pact was established in response by the then Soviet Union and its allies in 1955.
+The Warsaw Pact was established in response by the then Soviet Union and its allies in 1955.
 In the 1950s, Greece, Turkey and West Germany joined NATO, followed by Spain in 1982.
 At the end of the Cold War, the Warsaw Pact was dissolved, but NATO was not.
 Rather than scaling back its global military presence, the US moved to fill the positions vacated by its previous rival.
 As the countries of eastern Europe embraced free market economics and multiparty democracy, the US moved rapidly to integrate them into its sphere of influence via NATO.
 This would prove to be an effective strategy, as witnessed by the support of those countries for the US-led invasion of Iraq in 2003.

 The 1990s saw NATO developing its regional cooperation forums and inviting new members to join the alliance.
 In March 1999, Hungary, Poland and the Czech Republic were all admitted as full members.
 Ten days later they found themselves at war with their neighbour Yugoslavia, as part of NATO’s illegal bombing campaign.
 But developments at that time were not limited to expanding its membership.
-At NATO’s fiftieth anniversary conference in Washington in April 1999, a new ‘Strategic Concept’ was adopted.
+At NATO’s fiftieth anniversary conference in Washington in 1999, a new ‘Strategic Concept’ was adopted.
 This moved beyond NATO’s previous defensive role to include ‘out of area’ – in other words offensive – operations, anywhere on the Eurasian landmass.

 Out of area activity

-There seems no doubt that there is a long term plan for maintaining and extending NATO’s global influence
+There seems no doubt that there is a long-term plan for maintaining and extending NATO’s global influence.

 The way forward

-CND believes that a vital step towards global nuclear disarmament would be achieved with the removal of all US nuclear weapons from European bases.
-Britain should also withdraw from NATO, and all foreign military bases on British soil should be closed.
+CND believes that a vital step towards global nuclear disarmament would be achieved with the removal of all US nuclear weapons from European bases, including a firm commitment not to base them at RAF Lakenheath.
+Britain should withdraw from NATO, and all foreign military bases on British soil should be closed.